luisico/gold-standard-images/README.md

 ```
 |-- ansible/                                      Ansible playbooks
+|   |-- site.yml                                  Main playbook for all Packer builds
-|   |-- base.yml                                  Base tasks included in all playbooks
+|   |-- base.yml                                  Base tasks common to all Packer builds
-|   |-- aws.yml                                   One playbook per builder
+|   |-- aws.yml                                   Specific playbook for each Packer build
+|   |-- group_vars/
+|   |   `-- all.yml                               Variables for all playbooks
 |   |-- tasks/                                    Tasks used in playbooks
 |   |-- files/                                    Files used by Ansible tasks
 |   `-- templates/                                Templates used by Ansible tasks